Fish and Wildlife Service, Interior.

 Section 4(b)(6) of the Act and its implementing regulations at 50 CFR 424.17(a) require that we take one of three actions within 1 year of a proposed listing and concurrent proposed designation of critical habitat: (1) Finalize the proposed rule; (2) withdraw the proposed rule; or (3) extend the final determination by not more than 6 months, if there is substantial disagreement regarding the sufficiency or accuracy of the available data relevant to the determination.

-We will accept written comments and information during this reopened comment period on our proposed listing for the northern long-eared bat that was published in the Federal Register on October 2, 2013 (78 FR 61046).
+We will accept written comments and information during this reopened comment period on our proposed listing rule.
 We will consider information and recommendations from all interested parties.
 We intend that any final action resulting from the proposal be as accurate as possible and based on the best available scientific and commercial data.

-If you previously submitted comments or information on the proposed rule, please do not resubmit them.
+If you previously submitted comments or information on the October 6, 2016, proposed rule (81 FR 69454), please do not resubmit them.
 We have incorporated previously submitted comments into the public record, and we will fully consider them in the preparation of our final determination.
 Our final determination concerning the proposed listing will take into consideration all written comments and any additional information we receive.

-You may submit your comments and materials concerning the proposed rule by one of the methods listed in the ADDRESSES section above.
-We request that you send comments only by the methods described in the ADDRESSES section.
+You may submit your comments and materials concerning the proposed rule by one of the methods listed in ADDRESSES, above.
+We request that you send comments only by the methods described in ADDRESSES.

 If you submit information via http://www.regulations.gov, your entire submission—including any personal identifying information—will be posted on the Web site.
 If your submission is made via a hardcopy that includes personal identifying information, you may request at the top of your document that we withhold this information from public review.
 However, we cannot guarantee that we will be able to do so.
 We will post all hardcopy submissions on http://www.regulations.gov.

-Comments and materials we receive, as well as supporting documentation we used in preparing the proposed rule, will be available for public inspection on http://www.regulations.gov, or by appointment, during normal business hours, at the U.S. Fish and Wildlife Service, Twin Cities Ecological Services Office (see FOR FURTHER INFORMATION CONTACT).
-You may obtain copies of the proposed rule on the Internet at http://www.regulations.gov at Docket No. FWS-R5-ES-2011-0024.
-Copies of the proposed rule are also available at http://www.fws.gov/midwest/Endangered/mammals/nlba/index.html.
+Comments and materials we receive, as well as supporting documentation we used in preparing the proposed rule, will be available for public inspection on http://www.regulations.gov, or by appointment, during normal business hours, at the U.S. Fish and Wildlife Service, Louisiana Ecological Services Office (see FOR FURTHER INFORMATION CONTACT).

 End Supplemental Information